mlms13/boidz/README.md

-# Boid Game
+# Haxe Boids

-This is the beginnings of my amazing game of swarm battles.
+This is a Haxe implementation of the Boids flocking algorithm.

 ## Running It